alexisP/alexisp.github.io/_posts/2022-12-14-aks-prometheus-grafana.md

   <div class="col-md-1"></div>
 </section>

-The Azure integration part is visible when you go on the Dashboards screen where you will be able to find several pre-built dashboards to monitor your Azure resources:
+The Azure integration part is visible when you go to the Dashboards screen where you will be able to find several pre-built dashboards to monitor your Azure resources:

 <section class="row">
   <div class="col-md-1"></div>